Cryental/MemoryJSON/README.md

 #### Example:

 `version` will be FileVersion from properties of the game file.
+It will allow running if the version is the same, otherwise, it will return an exception.
+If you don't want to use this feature, use "all" in the field.

 ```json
 {